 Diana Ciontea leads Financial Planning and Analysis at FastSpring, an eCommerce platform headquartered in downtown Santa Barbara.
 She has experience guiding financial and strategic efforts across a broad range of corporate environments, including Fortune 500 companies and high-tech startups.
 As a volunteer for Reading to Kids, Ciontea is dedicated to inspiring underserved children with a love of reading by partnering with schools and parents.
 Ciontea is a Santa Barbara native and a graduate of San Marcos High School.
 She holds a B.S. in Biomedical Engineering and a minor in Business from the University of Southern California.

-Terri Allison, President
+Terri Allison, Immediate Past President

 Terri Allison founded Storyteller Children’s Center 27 years ago and became its executive director in 2005.
 Through her work, she acquired funding to support childcare services for homeless children while their parents looked for jobs.
 She received her teaching credentials from UCSB, and acquired a Post Graduate Certificate in Infant-Parent Mental Health from the University of Massachusetts, Boston.
 Since retiring in 2015, Allison has been working as an early childhood education consultant.